 Areas of Tokyo

 1. Chiyoda Ward

 Chiyoda Ward lies in the centre of Tokyo Prefecture’s 23 wards.
-At its core, The Imperial Palace and its large gardens, The National Diet Building, the Prime Minister’s office and residence, and the Supreme Court, as well as a number of government departments and ministries, are all located in Chiyoda.
+The Imperial Palace and its large gardens, The National Diet Building, the Prime Minister’s office and residence, and the Supreme Court, as well as a number of government departments and ministries, are all located in Chiyoda.

 Many samurai used to live here to maintain political links to the court.
 Even today, with a concentration of embassies and offices of large foreign and Japanese firms, the neighbourhood remains a political power centre.
-Due to the Chiyoda Ward being home to lots of political buildings, it ranks as the least populated ward.
+Due to Chiyoda Ward being home to lots of government and business buildings, it ranks as the least populated ward.

 While Chuo City appears to be a bustling commercial hub, its appearance shifts with the seasons.
 Cherry trees and other flowers bloom in the spring, and the city is bustling with people.
 In the summer, take a stroll along the water’s edge or visit a rooftop beer garden.
 The streets are decorated with red and yellow leaves in the fall.
 The major streets and stores provide a lovely ambience with amazing illuminations in the winter.
 Chuo City offers year-round seasonal activities.